 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 Are you chasing happy?
-While I’ve always shared great real food recipes and ways to keep yourself healthy naturally here at Creating Your Life Intentionally, I have just been feeling led to also focus on stress free living….and the huge part that mindset has to do with not only our health, but our quality of life and ultimately, our happiness.
+While I’ve always shared great real food recipes and ways to keep yourself healthy naturally here at Simple Clean Living, I have just been feeling led to also focus on stress-free living….and the huge part that mindset has to do with not only our health but our quality of life and ultimately, our happiness.

 So what is mindset exactly?
 You hear that terminology used a lot these days, but many people don’t even know what mindset actually is!
 Mindset is a collection of attitudes and beliefs that a person holds onto.
 This can be either positive or negative…..and unfortunately these days, there are a growing number of people with very negative mindsets out there.

-The world is a pretty stressful place to be living these days, and you can see the affect that this chronic stress is having on people’s health, relationships, careers, success and life.
-More and more people are struggling with extreme, debilitating health problems, divorce is on the rise, there is overall far less satisfaction with life now then there was even 50 years ago.
+The world is a pretty stressful place to be living these days, and you can see the effect that this chronic stress is having on people’s health, relationships, careers, success, and life.
+More and more people are struggling with extreme, debilitating health problems, divorce is on the rise, and there is overall far less satisfaction with life now than there was even 50 years ago.